WordPress/openverse/documentation/ingestion_server/guides/troubleshoot.md

 4. Repeat steps 2 and 3 for each active ingestion worker machine.
 Leave the SSH sessions open.

-5. Wait for a few minutes and keep an eye on the document count in the Elasticsearch index that was currently being created.
+5. Wait for a few minutes and note the document count in the Elasticsearch index that was currently being created.
 It may increase a little because of timing effects but should stop after a few minutes.

 6. From each of the open SSH sessions, send a completion notification to the ingestion server's internal IP address.